nadirB/atom-antescofo-light-syntax/README.md

-This theme works with the `atom-antescofo` package found in the `Setting's Install Tab` and developped mainly with :
+This theme works with the `atom-antescofo` package found in the `Setting's Install Tab` developped mainly by :

 - Clément PGP: https://github.com/ClementPGP